-The Asia-Pacific (APAC) region is known to be a diverse area with respect to languages, religion, culture, and economics.
+The APAC region is known to be a diverse area with respect to languages, religion, culture, and economics.
 It is also heterogeneous with respect to requirements for new drug approvals.
 Many countries have their own specific requirements.
 Understanding the product approval landscape and country-specific nuances can be challenging but is necessary to get drug products approved in APAC countries.

 While developed countries in the region such as Japan and Australia have drug registration requirements similar to those in the United States and the European Union minus some nuances, smaller countries in the region have their own unique requirements.
 At the FDA/Xavier PharmaLink conference held virtually in March 2020, AbbVie Global Regulatory Affairs Director Debra Webb gave an overview of drug approval processes within the APAC region.